 Starting in the 1980’s, under the ownership of eco-tourism pioneer Steve Simpson, we retain the original philosophy; a small group, low-impact, close to nature educational adventure.
 Wavelength is one of 14 Australian businesses inducted into the Ecotourism Hall of Fame and was one of the first Advanced Eco-Accredited operators in the country.
 Wavelength are co-founders of the Eye on the Reef program, one of the largest reef monitoring programs in the world.
-Nowadays Wavelength is owned by John and Jenny Edmondson, both local marine biologists, with two young children (Jack and Katie) and a lifelong passion for the ocean.
+Since 2014 Wavelength is owned by John and Jenny Edmondson, both local marine biologists, with two young children (Jack and Katie) and a lifelong passion for the ocean.

 Wavelength selects all our sites based on the specific needs of snorkellers.
 As coral needs sunlight to grow, the best coral and fish diversity is near the surface.
 We take you to exclusive reef sites owned by Wavelength and chosen specifically on the day by the skipper to suit the tides and weather conditions.
 As one of the longest established local Great Barrier Reef tour operators, Wavelength have the best selection of outer reef sites available for snorkelling.